rafiqd/LatticeBoltzamannSolver/README.md

 Uses Bhatnagar–Gross–Krook collision operator and includes periodic and solid boundry conditions.

+Visualizing the fluid's velocity field by taking the L2 norm of velocity at each point.
-Demo scene with a solid cylinder in the center and initial fluid velocities that random, but X is constrained to be positive.
+The scene contains a solid cylinder in the center and initial fluid velocities that random, but X is constrained to be positive.

+An initial shockwave can be seen propgating through the simulation and wrapping around the periodic boundry condition.

+The top and bottom boundry conditions are set as solid objects with 0 velocity and the fluid demonstrates a no-slip conditon by also having 0 velocity.

+Von Karman vortices start to form near the end of the simulation

 ![demo scene](https://github.com/rafiqd/LatticeBoltzmannSolver/blob/main/results/output.gif)